cthae/Adobe-Launch-Debugger/README.md

 * [ ] Launch UI improvements: statuses of the rules and DEs both in the list and in the item's interface.
 * [ ] Reimplementation of AECB
   * [ ] Attempt to reimplement the Launch UI improvements.
-* [ ] Make a snippet shortcut to delete all cookies and local storage present on a page.
 * [ ] Add a color picker set of settings that would allow users configure the colors of console printouts.
+* [x] Make a snippet shortcut to delete all cookies and local storage present on the active tab.
 * [x] Make OT printouts not fuzzy again.
 * [x] Release v1.23 to Chrome and FF.
 * [x] CSS refactory